• Project

 The existing SR 542 bridge over Glacier Creek is in Whatcom County, supporting connections in and through the Glacier community.
 The current structure over Glacier Creek has a long history of channel instability, flooding, emergency road repairs, flood control projects and several bridge replacements.
 The existing SR 542 crossing is located on an alluvial fan and is very undersized for watershed conditions.

 The WSDOT SR 542 Glacier Creek Bridge Replacement Project would design and construct a new floodplain-spanning, 880-foot-long bridge over Glacier Creek.
-The bridge would be continuous with a recently constructed adjacent bridge over Gallup Creek (which shares the alluvial fan), span the floodplain and alluvial fan, and eliminate 350 feet of vulnerable bridge approach fill between the two existing structures.
+The bridge would be continuous with a recently constructed adjacent bridge over Gallop Creek (which shares the alluvial fan), span the floodplain and alluvial fan, and eliminate 350 feet of vulnerable bridge approach fill between the two existing structures.
 The project would remove vulnerable WSDOT infrastructure from Glacier Creek flow paths and reduce flood and avulsion risk to SR 542.

 This project is expected to reduce flood risk, ensure transportation is reliable during flood events, improve safety for the Glacier community and visitors east of the crossing and reduce the need for future emergency highway and bridge repairs.
 As a nature-based solution, it would also improve threatened salmon habitat by restoring the floodplain processes that are vital for maintaining healthy aquatic ecosystems as well as including active transportation facilities to meet WSDOT’s complete streets requirements.